riccardosic/cyberEs/README.md

 python client.py
 ```

-It ask for a cell number, enter a correct phone number and send.
+In terminal, it ask for a cell number, enter a correct phone number and send.
 This automatically open another Whatsapp Web Tab's and generate a randomic hash 20 characters,
 after a few seconds you can see the start of the chat and send the password.
+`
+Then enter the password received.
+If all is correct it prints 'connessione sicura', else 'connessione non riuscita' and close connection.